fc1943s/vault/data/journal/journal.md

 foolish of james junior to think his fate ain't sealed. i can see a lot of hate in this city and i'm not the only one. test

+## 2025-11-03

+meninas, cuidado com os boys. e com as que acham que sabem mais do que eu. they don't want the machine recognizing it's been trained with tampered data. maple